simonarnell/simonarnell.github.io/_posts/2018-10-21-IoT-Traffic-Light.md

 ---
 layout: post
 title: Internet of Traffic Lights
+description: experiment integrating arduino and raspberry pi via i2c to create an Internet of Things Traffic Light
 actions:
   - label: "Learn More"
     icon: github  # references name of svg icon, see full list below